ekuiter/feature-php/README.md

 ### Requirements

 PHP 5.3 is required with the SimpleXML extension.
 The zip extension is needed for exporting products as ZIP files.
+[nikic/PHP-Parser](https://github.com/nikic/PHP-Parser) is needed for feature- and aspect-oriented programming.

 ### Getting started